"Place names with 'to' in them" from 1 to 9 [Yonohe Edition] Where was the legendary Yonohe? Explore the mysterious Yonohe!

 Theory that it is near Kushibiki in Hachinohe City

-Kushihiki Hachiman Shrine
+Kushibiki Hachiman Shrine

 Kushibiki Hachiman Shrine Source: Amazing AOMORI (Aomori Prefecture Tourism Information Site)

-Kushibiki Hachiman Shrine is Shinohe Hachiman Shrine , one theory is that the area from the area around Hachiman Shrine to present-day Nanbu-cho was Shinohe, and that the Kushibiki clan, lords of Kushibiki Castle, ruled the area.
+Kushihiki Hachimangu ShrineisShinohe Hachimangu Shrine, one theory suggests that Shinohe was the area from around the shrine to the present-day Nanbu Town, and that the Kushihiki clan, the lords of Kushihiki Castle, ruled that area.

-Kushibiki who had a vast territory stretching from Hachinohe City to Gonohe Town and Ninohe City in Iwate Prefecture , fought back against Toyotomi Hideyoshi in the Kunohe Rebellion and was defeated, his territory was taken away and the four houses of Ninohe disappeared.
+who owned a vast territory stretching from Hachinohe City to Gonohe Town and Ninohe City in Iwate PrefectureKushibiki, was defeated when he rebelled against Toyotomi Hideyoshi in the Kunohe Rebellion, losing his territory and causing the Shinohe clan to disappear.

 This theory has been advocated by Mr. Takijiri, a curator at the Hachinohe City Library in Iwate Prefecture, and was broadcast by NHK Aomori Broadcasting Station on October 20, 2023, and was also featured in a special web feature on the station

-However, other historical documents suggest that the Kushibiki clan was likely a branch of the Shinohe clan, and some even state that they served the Sannohe Nanbu clan and had a fief of around 2,000 koku
+However, other historical documents suggest that the Kushibiki clan was likely a branch of the Shinohe clan, and some even state that they served the Sannohe Nanbu clan and held a fief of around 2,000 koku

-Kunohe Castle ruins
+Kunohe Castle Ruins

 The ruins of Kunohe Castle, where Kushibiki Kiyonaga fought on the side of Kunohe Masazane.
 View of the Honmaru from the Ninomaru main gate